mdelap/miguel_almeida_test/test_C/README.md

-# vanhack-quiz-C
+quiz-C
-SOFTWARE DEVELOPER - TECHNICAL TEST - Question C
+SOFTWARE DEVELOPER - TECHNICAL TEST - Question

 PLEASE READ THE README.md.docx for more information